 When I joined Nordstrom in 2021, the design systems team had just formed and the company was focused on being ‘omnichannel’ — creating a cohesive experience for customers and employees regardless of where or how they engage with the brand.

-Organizing our v0 roadmap around this system-of-systems vision, we prioritized standing up strong foundations that could be used by all teams regardless of brand, platform, or product: new color & typography systems, design tokens to support theming, and new Sketch component libraries.
+Aligned to this vision, our v0 roadmap prioritized standing up strong foundations that could be used by all teams regardless of brand, platform, or product: new color & typography systems, design tokens to support theming, and new Sketch component libraries.

 I was the design lead responsible for standing up design tokens and defining our approach to brand theming.